VanitasQQ/Lineage2-Server-Interlude/README.md

 # Lineage2 Server Interlude (Multicraft x100)
-Готовый cервер Lineage 2 Interlude. За основу взято ядро на Java. (Если память мне не изменяет, то ядро l2jLovely)
+Ready-made Lineage 2 Interlude server.
+It is based on the Java kernel.
+(If memory serves me correctly, the kernel is l2jLovely)

-## Требования:
+## Requirements:
-- Система: Linux (Ubuntu/Debian/ArchLinux), Windows Xp и выше.
+- System: Linux (Ubuntu/Debian/ArchLinux), Windows Xp and higher.
-- Процессор: 2-ух ядерный 2.7 ГГц.
+- Processor: 2-core 2.7 GHz.
-- Оперативная память: For Linux [400 MB] For Windows [1GB]
+- RAM: For Linux [400 MB] For Windows [1GB]
-- Java: 7-я версия и выше.
+- Java: Version 7 and higher.

-## Установка:
+## Install:
-- Залить backup БД через Navicat. (Создать 2 базы [la2_login] и [la2_game]
+- Upload the backup database via Navicat.
+(Create 2 databases [la2_login] and [la2_game]
-- Прописать пароль к root пользователю в конфигах GameServer'a и LoginServer'a
+- Write the password to the root user in the configs of gameserver and LoginServer
-- Регистрируем GamerServer (создаем hexid файл), и закидуем его в: ~\game\config\network
+- Register GamerServer (create a hexid file), and throw it in: ~ \ game\config\network
-- Запускаем LoginServer, и после запуска LoginServer'a запускаем GamerServer.
+- Launch LoginServer, and after launching LoginServer, launch GamerServer.
-- P.S. В комплекте L2_EDIT для изменения l2.ini файла.
+- P.S.
+Included is L2_EDIT for changing the l2.ini file.